 For students in Year 9 the process of how to choose options will begin in the Spring Term.
 To find out more about this process, please visit our page dedicated to the KS4 options process.
 This page is updated by November of each academic year for those students entering Year 10 the following year.

-In addition to the option to study Computer Science, Information Technology and/or Creative Media Production, all students are taught the compulsory elements of the National Curriculum for Computing at Key Stage 4.
+In addition to the option to study Computer Science, all students are taught the compulsory elements of the National Curriculum for Computing at Key Stage 4.
 This provision is supported with dedicated assemblies as well as through cross-curricular approaches.